Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 Whether you love it or hate it, Excel has probably been a staple of your career since day one, particularly if you work in project management.

-Everyone is familiar with it to a greater or lesser extent.
+Everyone is familiar with Excel to a greater or lesser extent.
 By some estimates, nearly 60% of knowledge workers have at least an “intermediate” grasp of how to use it.

 Whether you’re creating a project schedule, managing an inventory, or even doing some personal organization like a household budget, Excel is so adaptable.

-The trouble is that a “Jack-of-all-trades” tool is the master of none.
-You might be able to muddle along with it for a while, but as soon as the going gets tough - perhaps the team grows, or the projects get more complicated - it's going to cease being helpful.
-In fact, it's going to become a time-sink, and it's not going to repay the effort.
+The trouble is that a “jack-of-all-trades” tool is the master of none.
+You might be able to muddle along with it for a while, but as soon as things get more complex — the team grows, projects overlap, priorities shift — it stops being helpful.
+In fact, it's going to become a time-sink, and it's not going to repay the effort you put in.

 Ultimately, Excel just isn't a sustainable solution for your resource planning challenges.
 And here, we're going to explain why.